jina-ai/dashboard/README.md

 2. Run dashboard

 ### Development Mode:
+1. `node testServer`
+2.  testServer will be running on `http://localhost:5000` by default
-1. `yarn start`
+3. `yarn start`
-2.  dashboard will be served on `http://localhost:3000` by default
+4.  dashboard will be served on `http://localhost:3000` by default

 ### Live Mode:
 1. `yarn build`